Workplace stress is a common occurrence that affects a large number of employees.

 With that in mind, we’ve put together some proactive steps you can take to support your employees.

 - Stress management training: As the first step in improving wellbeing, these workshops were designed to educate your staff about stress.
 In them, attendees will learn the impacts, how to recognise the signs of and how to reduce stress in the workplace.
-After a Stress management workshop, your staff will be able to identify the physical and emotional symptoms such as increased irritability, lack of concentration, loss of appetite, regular headaches etc. By recognising these signs earlier, managers can offer workplace stress relief activities to help resolve these issues.
+After a Stress Management Workshop, your staff will be able to identify the physical and emotional symptoms such as increased irritability, lack of concentration, loss of appetite, regular headaches etc. By recognising these signs earlier, managers can offer workplace stress relief activities to help resolve these issues.

 - Comprehensive wellbeing strategy: By incorporating an internal wellbeing strategy, you can support your employees through many issues they may be experiencing.
 It can also have a variety of business benefits.
 Apart from the impacts on motivation, productivity and absenteeism, a well thought out wellbeing strategy can reduce employee turnover, which’ll reduce the costs associated with recruitment.
 Consider including benefits that help to foster wellbeing such as gym memberships, cycle to work schemes, fitness days and health insurance.